Amazon Black Friday 2018 deals: Retailer offers limited-time sales

-As retailers turn the entire month of November into an non-stop barrage of Black Fridays, Amazon is taking a page from the Home Shopping Network and its owner, QVC.
+Amazon is taking a page from the Home Shopping Network and its owner, QVC as retailers turn the entire month of November into an non-stop barrage of Black Fridays.
 Like the TV pitches hawking products to cable viewers, the online retailer is showcasing its products in a live video stream, letting would-be buyers see items in action.

 Beyond getting attractive people to display products for sale in front of a camera, the retailing behemoth is offering "early" Black Friday deals and sales in all its departments, with countdown clocks shown ticking on individual items.
 Among the discounts: